 A food business is any organisation that sells food or drink.

-In Victoria, all food businesses must be registered through their local council and follow regulations to ensure that the food they sell is safe to eat.
+In Victoria, food businesses must be registered through their local council and comply with the Victorian Food Act 1984 (the Act) and the Australia New Zealand Food Standards Code (the Code) to ensure that the food they sell is safe to eat.

 A small number of businesses do not need to register with their council, but the council still must be informed of their activities.